 As at the date of this Base Prospectus, the Bank and Íslandsbanki, which are two of the four commercial banks in Iceland, are partially or wholly owned by the Icelandic State Treasury.
 In June 2018, sales of shares in Arion Bank through initial public offerings took place and the shares were listed on the Icelandic and Swedish Stock markets.
-According to the Icelandic State Financial Investments ("ISFI"), which manages the shareholding and the corresponding voting rights in the Bank and Íslandsbanki, on behalf of the largest shareholder, the Icelandic State Treasury, it is the intention of the ISFI to retain substantial equity stake in the Bank for the long term, and no decision on the equity stake will be made until the ISFI has sold all its shares in Íslandsbanki .
+According to the Icelandic State Financial Investments ("ISFI"), which manages the shareholding and the corresponding voting rights in the Bank and Íslandsbanki, on behalf of the largest shareholder, the Icelandic State Treasury, it is the intention of the ISFI to retain a substantial equity stake in the Bank for the long term, and a decision has been made by the Minister of Finance and Economic Affairs to initiate the process of the sales of shares in Íslandsbanki and prepare for a listing on a local regulated stock market.
 For further information, see the section entitled "The Icelandic State Treasury is the largest shareholder of the Bank" and "Description of the Bank-Shareholder, Share Capital and Dividend policy".
 This may affect the Bank and its business.
 Any changes in ownership of the Bank, Arion Bank and Íslandsbanki (the "Three Banks") can affect the competitive environment and the Bank's business, financial condition and result of operations.